Winlink 2000 Communications

 Install Telpac

 This directs you to the Winlink 2000 software page.
 Download the overview file, install instructions and install file.
 Note the name of the download folder.
-The installation is straightforward following the instructions in the Telpac install file.
+Read the Telpac install file and install.

 Configuration Notes: